-A major in Italian studies consists of a choice of twelve upper-division courses in literature, history, and visual arts approved for the program and listed below.
-Each of the three areas (literature, history, and visual arts) must be represented in the student's program of study, with at least two courses from each field.
+A major in Italian studies consists of a choice of twelve upper-division courses in literature, history, music, theatre, and visual arts approved for the program and listed below.
+Courses in other areas of Italian studies taken abroad or on our campus may also apply.
+At least three areas must be represented in the student's program of study.
 The particular courses making up each student's major will be selected in consultation with the program adviser.
-Literature 115 (Medieval Studies) is a required course for all Italian studies majors.
+The study of Dante (LTIT 115) is considered central for all Italian studies majors.